sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ![notam](img/notam-plate.webp "notam")

 The North American plate currently does not lie on the equator.
-After the rotation, the equator will run through the east side of this plate.
-Therefore I predict the North American Plate, at least the eastern side, will rise in elevation and experience a coastline recession.
+After the rotation, the equator will run through the east side of this plate, crossing through the north.
+Therefore I predict the North American Plate, at least the northern and eastern parts, will rise in elevation and experience a coastline recession.

 ![sotam](img/sotam-plate.webp "sotam")